TainanNeves/HEartLab_Workflow/README.md

 - Junior
   - Signal Plot to Matrix mode
   - Update Header information in Filtering Electric Codes
-  - Update Electric Extraction code for warning when the TTL is empty
   - Potential maps to Matrix mode
-  - .seq to .mat - verify if it's working
+  - .seq to .mat - Put in the workflow library
 - Tainan
   - Put Npy-matlab library path add in the readme file
   - Interpolation Code Update